Sakilmostak/MCP_Codebase_Searcher/README.md

 3. Elaborate on a finding from `project_report.json`, using an API key stored in a custom configuration file named `my_gemini_config.json` located in the user\'s home directory:
     ```bash
     mcp-searcher elaborate --report-file project_report.json --finding-id 5 --config-file ~/.my_gemini_config.json
     ```

+4. Elaborate on the first finding from `todos.json` and save the output as a JSON file named `elaboration_0.json`:
+    ```bash
+    mcp-searcher elaborate --report-file todos.json --finding-id 0 --output-format json --output-file elaboration_0.json
+    ```

 ## Output Formats